mistodon/dymod/README.md

 # dymod

-A macro to allow hotswapping code for a module in debug mode, but statically linking it safely in release mode.
+A macro to allow hotswapping code for a module, or safely statically linking it, depending on the `hotswapping` Cargo feature.

 This repository contains `dymod`, the library itself, and `test_dymod` which is a crate for testing `dymod`.